Fixing our Housing Crisis

 · If adopted regionally by Whatcom County and other municipalities, the SmartCode could simplify and coordinate regional planning.

-· 65% of units are rented at competitive market rates, and profits enable the other 35% to be kept permanently affordable to lower-income households.
+By using a revolving fund instead of tax money, Montgomery County MD is building high-quality apartments and townhomes that are publicly owned.
+65% of units are rented at competitive market rates, and profits enable the other 35% to be kept permanently affordable to lower-income households.

-· It’s less expensive and time- and staff-consuming than tax-subsidized housing relying on grants from multiple agencies – including a now unreliable federal government – and that is limited to the lowest incomes.
+Unlike tax-subsidized housing, this public housing is mixed income, which guarantees better housing and educational outcomes for low-income families.
+It’s less expensive and time- and staff-consuming than relying on grants from multiple agencies – including a now unreliable federal government – that are restricted to the lowest incomes.

-· By expanding the supply of quality public housing, this mixed housing model helps control rents in the private sector as well, as in Vienna, Austria.
+By expanding the supply of quality public housing, this mixed housing model helps control rents in the private sector as well, as in Vienna, Austria.

 Supporting Renters